 Financial supportApplication process

-Call 2 of the ENTERPRSE Zambia Challenge Fund will open in February 2021.
+Call 2 of the ENTERPRISE Zambia Challenge Fund is open for proposals.
+The call closes 12:00 (noon) on Friday 14th of May 2021.

 The funding and application process will be as follows:

 Submission of concept notes will be via an online application site.
 Applications will then be screened and assessed against the criteria in the Call Guidelines.
 Call Guidelines will be published when the application window opens.
 The application window will be open for around 45 days.